 Things to do at Rockliffe Hall

-There is a lot to do at Rockliffe Hall!
-Several walks can be done around the beautiful grounds – from a woodland stroll to a 3km or 5km walk to Hurworth.
+There is a lot to do at Rockliffe Hall.
+Several walks can be done around the beautiful grounds – from a woodland stroll to a 3- or 5km walk to Hurworth.

 How to Get To Rockliffe Hall

-Rockliffe Hall is in County Durham in between Hurworth and Croft on Tees.
-Darlington is the closest railway station and Durham Tees the nearest airport.
-If you’re driving it’s off the A1(M).
+Rockliffe Hall is in County Durham between Hurworth and Croft on Tees.
+Darlington is the closest railway station and Durham Tees is the nearest airport.
+If you’re driving, it’s off the A1(M).

 Things to do near Rockliffe Hall

-OK, I am going to suggest something that is not super near Rockliffe Hall but is absolutely the best thing to do within a reasonable distance of Rockliffe Hall!
-Head to York and see York Minster!
+OK, I will suggest something that is not near Rockliffe Hall but is absolutely the best thing to do within a reasonable distance of Rockliffe Hall!
+Head to York and see York Minster.

 The Hidden Minster Tours are also well worth taking.
-It is possible to go inside the Cathedral roof and see how the church was built – and to understand how difficult it would be to restore.
+It is possible to go inside the Cathedral roof, see how the church was built, and understand how difficult it would be to restore.

 Grab some lunch at the House of Trembling Madness.

-Since Yorebridge House opened January 2008 it has won over 77 awards!!!
-These include the most romantic hotel in the UK according to trip advisor twice, best small hotel in England according to Visit England twice, loads of local awards and in 2019 they are up for best independent hotel in the UK at the Caties – the most prestigious catering awards in the UK (they have been finalists for the last 4 years).
+Since Yorebridge House opened January 2008 it has won over 77 awards.
+These include the most romantic hotel in the UK according to Trip Advisor twice, best small hotel in England according to Visit England twice, loads of local awards, and in 2019 they are up for best independent hotel in the UK at the Caties – the most prestigious catering awards in the UK (they have been finalists for the last four years).

-Staying at Yorebridge feels like you’re staying at some wonderful friend’s giant house with proper bedrooms, living rooms with big soft leather couches and soft comfy cushions that just scream grab the paper and curl up with me and a general air of being completely at home whilst everything is just stunning!!
-If you’re looking for top country house hotels in Yorkshire or the best boutique Yorkshire Dales hotels Yorebridge House is it!
+Staying at Yorebridge feels like you’re staying at some wonderful friend’s giant house with proper bedrooms, living rooms with big soft leather couches and soft comfy cushions that scream grab the paper and curl up with me and a general air of being completely at home whilst everything is just stunning.

 Yorebridge House Rooms